bernds/q5Go/README.md

 want out of such a tool.
 Some of the more unusual features include a Go diagram exporting function for sites like lifein19x19.com or Sensei's library, as well as SVG vector graphics or slide export. q5go also supports some non-standard Go variants.
+For beginners, tutorials that explain the rules and basic tactics are included.

 This program is based on the old Qt3 version of qGo, but ported to Qt5 and modernized.